debugchannel/debugchannel-php-client/README.md

 A setup file not in your projects source control means that each developer can use different channels and set different options based on personal preference without having to modify the code which produces the debugging output.

-Documentation
+Want more Docs
 =============

-PHP Documentor docs detailing all the class methods are available in the repository.
+PHP Documentor docs detailing all the class methods and a lot more techie detail are available in the repository.
 To view it open debugchannel-php-client/doc/index.html in your favourite browser.